flyteorg/flyte/rsts/gettingstarted_scale.rst

                flytectl sandbox exec -- docker build . --tag "myapp:v1"

            .. tip::
             #.
 Why are we not pushing the Docker image?
-Want to understand the details — refer to guide `here <>`_
+Want to understand the details — refer to :ref:`deployment-sandbox`
             #. *Recommended:* Use the bundled `./docker_build_and_tag.sh`.
 It will automatically build the local Dockerfile, name it and tag it with the current git-SHA.
 This helps in achieving GitOps style workflows.

        .. tab:: Remote Flyte Cluster